All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can prednisone and tirzepatide be safely combined?
 Learn how corticosteroids oppose tirzepatide's metabolic benefits and what monitoring your doctor should do.

 Prednisone and tirzepatide can be used at the same time, but this is a combination that demands careful medical supervision because prednisone directly counteracts tirzepatide's effects on blood sugar and appetite.
-There is no absolute contraindication preventing their combined use, but the metabolic tension between these drugs means your provider will need to monitor you closely.
+There's no absolute contraindication preventing their combined use, but the metabolic tension between these drugs means your provider will need to monitor you closely.

 How Prednisone Works

 Prednisone is a synthetic corticosteroid that powerfully reduces inflammation and suppresses immune activity.
-Once swallowed, it is converted in the liver to its active form, prednisolone, which then acts on glucocorticoid receptors throughout the body.
+Once swallowed, it's converted in the liver to its active form, prednisolone, which then acts on glucocorticoid receptors throughout the body.
 Physicians prescribe it for autoimmune disorders, severe allergic reactions, respiratory conditions, and many other inflammatory illnesses.

 Unfortunately, prednisone's anti-inflammatory benefits come packaged with metabolic disruption.
 It raises blood glucose by stimulating liver gluconeogenesis (glucose production) and impairing insulin sensitivity in muscle and fat tissue.
 It also increases appetite, redistributes body fat, and causes water retention.